akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

 The special ``HotSwap`` and ``RevertHotswap`` messages in v1.3 has been removed.
 Similar can be implemented with your own message and using ``context.become`` and ``context.unbecome`` in the actor receiving the message.
+The rationale is that being able to replace any actor’s behavior generically is not a good idea because actor implementors would have no way to defend against that; hence the change to lay it into the hands of the actor itself.

  * :ref:`actors-scala`
  * :ref:`untyped-actors-java`